canonical/netplan/README.md

 An overview of the architecture can be found at [netplan.io/design](https://netplan.io/design)

-The full documentation for netplan is available in the [doc/](../main/doc/) directory.
+Find the full [documentation for Netplan](https://netplan.readthedocs.io) on "Read the Docs".

 # Build using Meson